About The Independence Center

 The IC’s Vision

-In 1987, The Independence Center (The IC) was founded by people with disabilities who saw a need for independent living services and home health care services in the community.
-The Independence Center serves people with all disabilities in El Paso, Teller, Kit Carson, Park, Lincoln and Cheyenne counties and over 800 people annually.
+In 1987, The Independence Center (The IC) was founded by people with disabilities who saw a need for independent living and home health care services in the community.
+The Independence Center serves people with all disabilities in El Paso, Cheyenne, Elbert, Kit Carson, Lincoln, Park, Pueblo, and Teller counties and over 800 people annually.

 After 25 years, The Independence Center’s founder, Vicki Skoog retired from the Center.
 She and her late husband, Ted left the Center a great legacy.
 Through her entrepreneurial skills, she laid the foundation for the business that sustains the entire Center.
 Our long-term care/home health services, funded primarily through Medicaid and some private insurance and pay, allow us to help individuals of any age to remain in their homes.

 We are working to create a community where everyone is welcome and belongs.
-With a truly accessible building, trained staff with and without disabilities, engaging events, and technology that allows us to be out in the community providing services and support, we envision a true disability community where people can make a connection and shape the life they want.
+With a truly accessible building, trained staff with and without disabilities, engaging events, and technology that allows us to be out in the community providing services and support, we envision a community where all people with disabilities can make a connection and shape the life they want.